How to have your say

 9 to 18 June 2025 The Representation Commission holds public hearings of objections and counter-objections.

-You can make an objection online, or download a form and make your objection in writing.
+You can make a counter-objection online, or download a form and make your counter-objection in writing.

-To make your objection in writing, complete the objection form and send it to the Representation Commission by email or post.
+Fill in the counter-objection form and send it to the Representation Commission by email or post.

 Email: